Quick Take

 ©Kamil Macniak/Shutterstock.com

-Use positive reinforcement and other force-free techniques to train your border collie.
-Keep them engaged by adding variety to your training sessions, bringing high-value treats to the table, and keeping things fun!
+Use positive reinforcement and other force-free techniques when training your border collie.
+Keep them engaged by adding variety to your training sessions, offering high-value treats, and keeping things fun.

 #3: They’re Extremely Active

-Border Collies easily keep up during family activities and do great in very active families.
+Border collies can easily keep up during family activities and do great in very active families.

 ©Aneta Jungerova/Shutterstock.com

-It’s also best if you have a large backyard so that your dog can run around, though you can’t expect the yard to exercise your pup for you!
-They’ll still need hours of hands-on activities.
+It’s also best if you have a large backyard so your dog can run around, though you can’t expect the yard alone to exercise your pup.
+If they are kept as pets rather than working dogs, they’ll need hours of hands-on activities.

 #4: Border Collies Love Having a Job